 - 1. Replacement musical instruments including cello, one string bass, one trumpet, one trombone, one pair of cymbals, and two saxophones - 2.
-Replacement of USB keyboard input controllers in A91. - 3.
 Audio/multimedia playback system in room A29.
 The system will permit classroom playback of audio and other media from the system and from laptops and other devices.
 There was such a system in this room in the past, but when the old system stopped working it was not updated/replaces, so this is now a new request.